 The Digital Humanities Lab supports undergraduates in gaining technical and feminist leadership skills while building a diverse portfolio of technology projects.
 All students with an interest in feminist technology studies and working collaboratively on a scrum team within a feminist lab setting are welcome to apply, regardless of major or skill level.

 Digital Research Internship Program

-In the Digital Research Internship program, undergraduates gain technical and organizational skills and build a diverse portfolio of technology projects.
-Students, working on a scrum team, receive tangible experience in technology and feminist leadership while working on the digital projects of Tulane faculty in the humanities, social sciences, and sciences.
-Students work in technical areas such as coding, digital archiving, web design, database development, design thinking, digital design, UX/UI, and AV editing.
-This paid internship supplements students’ majors and minors when seeking employment or prestigious technology internships.
+This paid internship provides students with tangible experience in technology and feminist leadership while working on the digital scholarship projects of Tulane faculty in the humanities, social sciences, and sciences.
+Technical areas include digital media, digital archiving, web design, database development, coding projects, design thinking, UX/UI, and audio/visual editing.

-The Gender and Technology (HASTAC) grant program offers grants for undergraduates who want to conduct research on topics relating to gender and technology.
-Students will work approximately 30 hours producing a digital research project that will be published on the SophieLab website.
+This grant program offers undergraduates the opportunity to conduct research on topics relating to gender and technology.
+Students will receive a $300.00 grant to work approximately 30 hours to produce a digital research project that will be published digitally.
 Students may receive sponsorship to apply to the HASTAC Scholar program.
 Students can propose their own projects or have one assigned to them.

 For more information, contact: